definitely246/guard/README.md

    php artisan watch:assets
 ```

-This doesn't do much exist log out changes to our assets though.
+This doesn't do much except [print out changes to our assets](https://github.com/CodeSleeve/watcher/blob/master/src/Codesleeve/Watcher/Events/LogEvent.php) though.
 So let's learn how to configure this thing.

 ### Configuration